-Corridor significance takes into account the following factors: Average Daily Traffic and intermodal freight.
+Corridor significance takes into account the following factors: Average Daily Traffic (ADT), commercial ADT, population, employment, tourism, airports, carpool lots and intermodal freight.

-(ADT), commercial ADT, population, employment, tourism, airports, carpool lots transportation infrastructure along geographic corridors that provide a high level of support to international, national, and state economies.
+The State Long Range Transportation Plan defines a Corridor of High Significance (International/National and Statewide routes) as a multi-modal system of transportation infrastructure along geographic corridors that provide a high level of support to international, national, and state economies.
 The Regionally and Locally Significant Corridors are defined as a multi-modal system of transportation infrastructure along geographic corridors that provide a high level of support to a specific region or sub-region of Michigan's economy.